gmp007/smatool/README.md

 Additionally, the SMATool package computes the yield strength for each of the strengths above, and the corresponding energy storage capacity (in MJ/L and Wh/Kg) of the material at the ultimate strain.

 ## SMATool Stress Calculators
 SMATool utilizes VASP (Vienna Ab initio Simulation Package) and QE (Quantum Espresso) as its calculator, ensuring high accuracy and reliability.
 These powerful electronic structure codes, combined with the ASE (Atomic Simulation Environment) backend, enable detailed and precise material analysis.
-If you're interested in other electronic structure code as the stress calculation, we will be more than happy to collaborate in such implementations.
+If you're interested in other electronic structure codes such as the stress calculation, we will be more than happy to collaborate in such implementations.

 ## Installation